PabloSsolbal/Web-Projects/memory/README.md

 This project is a memory game developed in JavaScript.
 The goal of the game is to match pairs of cards with the same image.
 It tests the player's memory and concentration skills.

+## To-Do List

+- Implement additional difficulty levels with different card sets and grid sizes
+- Add animations and visual effects to enhance the game experience
+- Implement a high-score system to keep track of the best times for each difficulty level
+- Add a timer countdown option to add time pressure to the game
+- Improve accessibility by adding keyboard navigation and screen reader support

 ## Demo

 You can check the [video demo](https://youtu.be/t2-Jd6O2mZ0) of the memory game.
 Or you can try the [live demo](https://pablossolbal.github.io/Web-Projects/memory/) to play the game.